Why transitions matter more than changes

 Changes can happen quickly.

-Transitions can take a long time for people to work through.
+Transitions can take a long time to work through.

 Comparing changes and transitions

-For example, following an acquisition, Jane and her team found themselves with a new reporting line on the organisation chart.
-The changes they were being asked to implement were relatively straightforward: they could easily adapt to the new priorities, technologies, and performance metrics they were being asked to take on.
+For example, following an acquisition, Jane and her team found themselves with new reporting lines on the organisation chart.
+The changes they were being asked to implement were relatively straightforward: they could easily take on the new priorities, technologies, and performance metrics they were being asked to adopt.

 But what really mattered to the team was the impact on their identities: